AskiaADX/ADXUtil/readme.md

 II - GitHub :

-The options needed are : 'username', 'useremail', 'remoteUri', 'token', 'message'.
+The options needed are : 'username', 'useremail', 'organization', 'password', 'message'.

-You have to generate a token from github.com with some specific permissions.
-You have to tick the case which allows to create a repository.
+The user must be able to create repos and to push in the organization.

 Once you have called publish with GitHub and the right args, it will :

+* create a repo with the name of the adc if it does not exist
 * call git add with all files of the adc folder
 * call git commit with the message 'message'
 * and then call git push